Snapchat/camera-kit-android-sdk/RELEASING.md

 - [ ] 22.
 Cool the above PR when CI is green - the initial release cycle is done.

 *Bug fixes to the `${version}` must be opened as PRs against the `release/${version}` branch.*

+___
+The above checklist can be generatated for specific release version using `.buildscript/generate_release_checklist.sh` script.